24hourkirtan/audio-streaming-apis/pages/apis/mp3s.md

 ___
 ### GET /mp3s

 List all mp3 records using the JWT token in the header.
+Use of query, filter, and sort options can alter the returned data set.

 <br/>
 #### Parameters